jelledruyts/AuthProxy/README.md

 When using the [Forward API](#forward-api), the backend app specifies the intended destination for which the proxy should attach a token.

-Each outbound policy specifies a URL pattern to match against the requested destination, an action to take (attaching a bearer token), and the name of the [token request profile](#token-request-profiles) which contains the details of the token to acquire.
+Each outbound policy specifies a URL pattern to match against the requested destination, an action to take (attaching a bearer token), and the id of the [token request profile](#token-request-profiles) which contains the details of the token to acquire.

 ### Claims Transformations